abalabokhin/NWNForBG/README.md

 Languages
 ---------

-* Russian, based on Russian NWN translation from 1C
+* Russian (finished), based on Russian NWN translation from 1C
-* English, partially taken from the original NWN texts with script (there are still might be some errors), partially machine translated and proof-read by paladn84 and megrimlock
+* English (finished), partially taken from the original NWN texts with script (there are still might be some errors), partially machine translated and proof-read by paladn84 and megrimlock
 * French, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * German, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Italian, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Spanish, partially taken from the original NWN texts with script, partially English (needs checking/translating)
 * Polish, partially taken from the original NWN texts with script, partially English (needs checking/translating)
-* Simplified Chinese partially taken from the original NWN texts with script and partially made by Youye, Lewis Liu and Shuiyue Jushi
+* Simplified Chinese (finished) partially taken from the original NWN texts with script and partially made by Youye, Lewis Liu and Shuiyue Jushi

 Description:
 ------------